robin-vjc/leonardo/README.md

 **Further notes:**
 * The `setup.py`/`requirements.txt` files are the only infrastructure pieces (no dockerization)
-* In a production setting, we would not be loading all models in a single python process; rather, we'd spawn separate containers, one with only one model each.
-Processing images would send a request to a separate container each time.
+* In a production setting, we would not be loading all models in a single python process; rather, we'd spawn separate containers, one with only one model each, sitting behind a REST API (e.g. Flask or MLFlow serve).
+Processing images would send a request to a separate endpoint each time.
 Containers would be scaled depending on load.
-* We do not attempt to parallelize the processing of images as the bottleneck (inference) is cpu/gpu bound.
+* It is possible to perform batch processing by supplying a list of images and prompts to `pipe()` instead of individual ones.

 # Usage